 Berlioz Les Troyens opera to libretto by the composer.
 Directed 2012 by David McVicar (Associate Director Leah Hausman) at the Royal Opera House.
 Stars (appearance order): Anna Caterina Antonacci (Cassandra), Fabio Capitanucci (Coroebus), Ashley Holland (Panthus), Ji Hyun Kim (Helenus), Barbara Senator (Ascanius), Pamela Helen Stephen (Hecuba), Robert Lloyd (Priam), Jenna Sloan (Polyxena), Sophia McGregor (Andromache), Sebastian Wright (Astyanax), Bryan Hymel (Aeneas), Jihoon Kim (Ghost of Hector), Lukas Jacobski (Greek Captain), Eva-Maria Westbroek (Dido), Hanna Hipp (Anna), Ji-Min Park (Iopas), Brindley Sherratt (Narbal), Daniel Grice (Soldier, Voice of Mercury), Ed Lyon (Hylas), Adrian Clarke (First Soldier), and Jeremy White (Second Soldier).
 Antonio Pappano conducts the Royal Opera Orchestra (Concert Master Peter Manning) and Chorus (Chorus Director Renato Balsadonna).
-Sets by Es Devlin; costumes by Moritz Junge; lighting by Wolfgang Göbbel; choreography and movement by Andrew George; directed for screen by François Roussillon; produced fo Blu-ray by James Whitbourn; Executive Producer Ben Pateman.
+Sets by Es Devlin; costumes by Moritz Junge; lighting by Wolfgang Göbbel; choreography and movement by Andrew George.
+Directed for TV by François Roussillon; produced for Blu-ray by James Whitbourn; Executive Producer Ben Pateman.
+Sung in French.
 Released 2013, two-disc set has 5.0 dts-HD Master Audio sound.
 Grade: A

 When the Greek armies suddenly depart Troy after 10 years of siege, the Trojans believe they have won the war.
 They flood out before the walls for fresh air and to behold the giant horse left behind by the Greeks: